 The glenohumeral joint (GHJ) is the joint between the head of the upper arm bone and the shoulder blade.
 It is frequently affected by arthritis.

-Osteoarthritis is a condition that occurs due to the cartilage surfaces rubbing together in such a way that causes the cartilage to deteriorate.
-This deterioration happens over time and may begin due to a previous shoulder injury, overuse or for no reason other than age.
+Osteoarthritis is a condition that arises from the cartilage surfaces rubbing together in such a way that causes the cartilage to deteriorate.
+This deterioration happens over time and may initiate from a previous shoulder injury, overuse or for no reason other than age.

-Deterioration of the joint following an injury may be due to one of the bones or tendons not healing in a perfect position.
-Even a small difference in position may mean that the joint moves in a different way causing the cartilage surfaces to rub and gradually wear.
+Deterioration of the joint following an injury may be due to one of the bones or tendons healing in an incorrect position.
+Even the slightest difference in position may cause the joint to move in a different way, causing the cartilage surfaces to rub and gradually wear down.

 Rheumatoid arthritis is an inflammatory condition that affects the lining of the joints and over time this can destroy the cartilage.

 The main symptom of arthritis is pain.
 Depending on which joint is affected, pain may be felt in either the front or back of the shoulder.
 Stiffness may also be experienced along with a grating or grinding sensation with movement.